emmy-aa/HC25-Emmy-Apaloo-Senior-Project/Bibliography.md

  Tech Stack: Primarily uses Python, Flask for backend, and PostgreSQL as the database.

  Relation to my app: Zomato provides restaurant listings, reviews, and detailed menu photos, which is great for discovering new places to eat.
 However, its approach is largely location- and cuisine-driven.
-My app could build on Zomato’s database strength but add unique value by using AI to suggest spots based on a user’s mood or craving at a specific time.
+My project could build on Zomato’s database strength but add unique value by using AI to suggest spots based on a user’s mood or craving at a specific time.
 Zomato’s visual menus are a plus, but my app could push further with customizable food maps showing trending places in real time​.

  Differentiation: You could incorporate real-time data like live ambiance reviews and interactive options based on real-time user preferences (e.g., quiet spots, energetic environments).